-Mental health core courses, practicum 6 0
+Mental health core courses, practicum C

-Exit Portfolio non-cred it
+Exit Portfolio non-cred t

-Total 0
+Total C

 The core program provides the academic preparation for California licensure as a marriage and family therapist.
 The program of study may not exceed 60 credits.

 Courses should be taken in sequence.
 Term 1 courses must be completed before term 2 courses.
 A maximum of 4 courses may be taken each term.